 Monitor and Control Document Management Projects

 As soon as you start planning, you also need to start to monitor and control your project.
+Monitoring and controlling continues through the delivery phase and finishes up when the project closes.
 This installment of the Insights series on document and information management projects is all about being proactive instead of reactive.

 The best way to think about how you monitor and control document management projects is to compare it with a road trip.
 You plan your journey (Where are you starting?
 Where are you going?
 What route will you take?).
 Then you “do the work” – pack the car, get gas, turn on Waze (or your favorite navigation tool) and then drive.

 You’re asking, what exactly is the monitoring and controlling in this example?
 It’s Waze.
 It monitors and controls your trip.
 It monitors: Informing you about heavy traffic and road obstacles, and controls: Re-routing you to take advantage of better conditions elsewhere; and it changes your route but not your destination.
 You plan, you drive, and Waze monitors.
 Straightforward and effective.

 When you monitor and control document management projects, you monitor changes.
 In particular, you monitor the things you planned in the planning phase like scope, risks, and stakeholder communications, as well as the progress of your deliverables.
 Similarly, you control your schedule, costs, quality, resources—and when you have them—vendors and consultants.
 So, in a project, what do we monitor and what do we control:

 The reason why you monitor and control is, shall we say, in case you need to ‘do something’.
 When you do something it should benefit the project, i.e., to help the project meet its objectives.
 Now, let’s look at each one in a bit more detail.

 Monitoring changes is for the most part about dealing with change requests to your deliverables and baselines.
 For deliverables that means doing more (or less) than what is in scope.
 For baselines, it primarily concerns changes to schedules and costs.